-Having just finished Shūsaku Endō’s Silence (1966), the novel about 17th-century Jesuit missionaries to Japan on which Martin Scorsese’s movie Silence (2016) is based, I feel free to confess that I had never even heard of the book until the movie was released this past Christmas.
-Its central concerns are primarily theological, zeroing in on what true Christian faith looks like, so I was intrigued to see the film’s overall favorable reception by some Christian as well as secular reviewers.
-Scorsese was quoted as saying that Silence was the culmination of a twenty-eight-year-old journey to bring the novel to life, and I expected some ponderous ruminations, albeit Hollywood-style, as a result.
+Shūsaku Endō’s Silence (1966) is the novel about 17th-century Jesuit missionaries to Japan on which Martin Scorsese’s movie Silence (2016) is based.
+The book’s central concerns are primarily theological, zeroing in on what true Christian faith looks like, so I was intrigued to see the film’s overall favorable reception by some Christian as well as secular reviewers.
+Scorsese was quoted as saying that his movie was the culmination of a twenty-eight-year-old journey to bring the novel to life, and I expected some ponderous ruminations, albeit Hollywood-style, as a result.
 (Spoiler: After reading the book, I had no desire to see the movie.)

 My curiosity about the novel was piqued particularly after reading Scorsese’s introduction to it, placing it on par with Georges Bernanos’s The Diary of a Country Priest (1936), a book from which I had come away with a renewed sense of the mystery and joy of the Christian life lived in utter submission to God, a life that outwardly (in a worldly sense) may seem to hold little reward but inwardly abounds in hope and love.
 In contrast, Endō’s Silence crushes the soul.
 The novel leaves you with a sick sense of futility, with faith likened to a slippery snake called to “dwell in the swamp” of the hostile world and God all the while a distant and hard taskmaster who fails to justify his ways and reduces his devotees to justifying themselves in their defeat.
 The faith depicted in Endō’s novel finally honors not God but man as heroic in the face of God’s “silence.”
 And that is its ultimate calumny and shame.

 Endō’s Silence follows two Jesuit missionaries into hostile Japan during the 17th-century anti-Christian purges when authorities systematically tortured and executed thousands of believers.
 The novel begins with Portuguese priest Sebastian Rodrigues’s letters chronicling his determination not only to honor the church’s cause by ministering to the persecuted Japanese Christians but also to find out the truth of what had happened to his mentor, Cristóvão Ferreira, who is rumored to have apostatized under torture.
 Both Rodrigues and Ferreira, by the way, are based on actual historical figures.
-As the saintly Ferreira’s most devoted student, Rodrigues takes it personally that until Ferreira, in spite of crucifixions, burnings, water-torture and being hung upside down in a waste-filled pit, no missionary in Japan had apostatized.
+As the saintly Ferreira’s most devoted student, Rodrigues takes it personally that, until Ferreira’s apostasy, no missionary in Japan had renounced his faith in spite of crucifixions, burnings, water-torture and being hung upside down in a waste-filled pit.
 Rodrigues eventually reunites with Ferreira in Nagasaki only to discover to his shock and disgust that not only had the older priest apostatized but he was also collaborating with the military government.
 His betrayal is set alongside the steadfast faith and martyrdom of several Japanese Christians as well as the contemptible behavior of the Judas-like character, Kichijirō, who repeatedly betrays, repents, and betrays again family, friends, and community.
 Yet not long afterwards, after undergoing deprivation in a darkened room and being threatened with the pit himself, Rodrigues too in the end apostatizes and follows in his mentor’s footsteps, submitting to a native marriage and life in service to his Buddhist masters.

-But such rationalizations are what the novel is about.
+But such rationalizations are what the novel settles on in the end.
 The “swamp of Japan” is Endō’s metaphor to describe the indigenous culture that is inhospitable to western Christianity, this transplanted tree that “flourishes in one kind of soil [but] may wither if the soil is changed,” while making allowances for the culture’s systematic persecution of Christians.

 The proof of this is that the God whom the peasants … secretly serve has gradually changed so as to be no longer like the Christian God at all. …The Christianity you brought to Japan has changed its form and has become a strange thing,” said the Lord of Chikugo as he heaved a a sigh from the depths of his bosom.
 “Japan is that kind of country; it can’t be helped.”